 Mr. Brady represents corporate and individual clients in a variety of business disputes, including shareholder class actions alleging violations of federal securities laws and shareholder derivative litigation.
+He has tried cases and argued motions in state and federal courts.
 He also guides clients through regulatory and internal investigations, including responding to issues relating to fiduciary duties, insider trading, public disclosures, accounting, executive compensation, and cybersecurity, among others.
-Mr. Brady’s experience also includes advising and representing clients in litigation related to mergers and acquisitions.
+Mr. Brady’s experience also includes advising and representing clients in litigation arising out of mergers and acquisitions.
 He works with clients across a broad range of industries, including financial institutions, private equity firms, technology and life sciences companies.

 Mr. Brady’s recent experience includes: